West Virginia Talk

 bite to eat – A meal fit for a king was still called “a bite to eat.”
 To say otherwise was bragging.
 When company came and the food was ready, my mother would say, “I’ve fixed a bite to eat.”
 The “bite” to eat would include one, maybe two meats, corn, peas, beans, mashed potatoes, sliced cucumbers and tomatoes, cole slaw, cornbread or biscuits, “light” bread, hot coffee, sweet milk for the kids, and pie and cake.

 The verb “blink” means “to turn sour” and comes from “blink” meaning “to exercise an evil influence, bewitch, hence to sour (souring of milk being formerly ascribed to witchcraft).”
-From the “Dictionary of American Regional English,” Volume 1 by Frederic G. Cassidy (1985, Belknap Press of Harvard University Press, Cambridge, Mass., and London, England).
-Page 284.
+(Dictionary of American Regional English, Volume 1 by Frederic G. Cassidy (1985, Belknap Press of Harvard University Press, Cambridge, Mass., and London, England).
+Page 284.)
 This reference also lists another term for sour milk -- “blue john.”

 boys/girls – Sisters and brothers.
 “The ‘Underwood boys’ lived next to my family.”